mdarse/take-the-register/README.md

 Installing the database
 -----------------------
-This application is using MySQL to save an organize manipulated data.
+This application is using MySQL as storage backend.

 Create the database: